Perseus (spy): References in the Venona project

 Although there is no mention of Perseus in the Venona files, there are references to a spy under the code name PERS or FOGEL.
 Apparently, at some point the codename PERS was turned into Perseus by mistake.
 PERS was identified in the Venona files as part of the group of four Soviet spies (of which only 3 had been identified) who infiltrated the Manhattan Project.
 Despite the fact that by 2012 a publication by NSA's Center for Cryptologic History described PERS as "important, but still unidentified", the references in the Venona files have been questioned or even used to confirm that Perseus never existed.
+In 2009, VOGEL/PERS was outed as being actually Russell A. McNutt, a civil engineer employed by the company Kellex to work on facilities at Oak Ridge, who was recruited as a spy by Julius Rosenberg.

 4th spy at Los Alamos

 From the early 1950s till 1995, three Soviet spies had been confirmed to have infiltrated Los Alamos: Klaus Fuchs (German physicist), David Greenglass (military man and brother-in-law of Julius Rosenberg) and Theodore Hall (American physicist).
 Fuchs voluntarily confessed to British MI5 authorities in January 1950 and this subsequently lead to Greenglass in June of that same year.
 Finally, Hall's involvement was not identified until the release of documents from Venona in 1995, a few years before his death in 1999.
 After the dissolution of the Soviet Union, publications like those by Chikov and Yatskov strengthened the theory of a possible fourth spy in Los Alamos, who would have been identified as Perseus (the PERS in the Venona files) or FOGEL.

-Alleged rebuttals of existence
+Possible rebuttals of existence

 Pavel Sudoplatov

 In 1994 the lieutenant general and Soviet agent Pavel Sudoplatov published a book titled Special Tasks.
 In the book, Sudoplatov referred to the statements made by Anatoly Yatskov, and stated that he did not remember that code name and, that in his opinion, it could be that Yatskov or his associates created Perseus to cover the true identities of Soviet informants.
 However, Sudoplatov also acknowledged that the codename Perseus was used to refer to or cover a number of agents and anonymous sources.
 Sudoplatov misidentified Bruno Pontecorvo as the spy codenamed "Mlad", who is now identified as Ted Hall by researchers.

 John Earl Haynes

-United States Cold War historian John Earl Haynes concluded that Perseus was an invention, relying on the research of authors Joseph Albright, Marcia Kunstel and Gary Kern.
+American Cold War historian John Earl Haynes concluded that Perseus was an invention, relying on the research of authors Joseph Albright, Marcia Kunstel and Gary Kern.
 In an index of false names, pseudonyms, and real names of spies, Haynes notes under the Perseus entry that:

-However, Haynes acknowledges that although Perseus was an invention, there must have been a 4th Soviet spy operating in Los Alamos during the development of the Manhattan Project in addition to the 3 spies identified until 1995: Klaus Fuchs, David Greenglass and Theodore Hall.
+However, Haynes acknowledges that although Perseus was an invention, there must have been a 4th Soviet spy operating in Los Alamos during the development of the Manhattan Project in addition to the three spies identified until 1995: Klaus Fuchs, David Greenglass and Theodore Hall.
+Haynes and Harvey Klehr detail their argument that Perseus was fictional in "The Atomic Spy Who Never Was: ‘Perseus’ and KGB/SVR Atomic Espionage Disinformation".